pravega/pravega/docs/deployment/aws-install.md

 N1
 N2

-- Put you AWS keypair file under installer directory
+- Put you AWS keypair file under the installer directory
-- Run "terraform apply" under deployment directory, then follow prompts, enter AWS account credentials.
+- Run "terraform apply" under the deployment directory, and then following the prompt instructions, enter the AWS account credentials.

-For now, only two region is supported: us-east-1 and us-west-1.
-Below is recommended instance type for them.
+Currently, we only support two regions: us-east-1 and us-west-1.
+We list below the instance types we recommend for them.

 ### Region us-east-1
 - Three m3.xlarge for EMR